eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

 * eosc114 page generated and PPTX + PDF of the mind-map thinking was included.
 * eosc211 page cleaned up, and survey data added.
 * On the "project-outline.md" page, added a reference to the data science recommendations from 2019 (mentioned at the start of the [edubyts piece](https://ctlt.ubc.ca/2023/11/30/edubytes-implementing-computational-tools-for-learning/)) and to Spectrum’s top programming languages charts.
+* Courses finished: 442 (including reference to climate data sets for projects) & 471.
+* Servers and hubs shortened to Jupyter Hubs.
+* [automating assessments](openassessment.md): finished - not optimal, but at least not "notes".
+* The "Other software tools" page has been redistributed to other pages with sensible contexts.